FLOIP/flow-spec/layers/layer3/blocks.md

 ## Message Block

 - Type: `MobilePrimitives\Message`
-- Number of exits: 1
+- Suggested number of exits: 1
 - Supported channels: `ivr`, `text`, `rich_messaging`, `offline`

 This block presents a single message to the contact.
 The form of the message can depend on the channel: e.g. a voice recording for the `ivr` channel, and text for the `text` channel.